0bey/node-force/README.md

-# salesforce-customer-interface
+# web-force
-A system for building web applications which allow customers to edit their own information in Salesforce CRM.
+A system for building web applications integrated with Salesforce CRM Database.